A tiny tweak. A surprising result. Here’s how changing a single letter reshaped how people will see my app.

 Even better, the name was a clean slate.
 No science jargon, no inventors.
 Just a few silly Urban Dictionary entries, which honestly made me laugh more than anything else.
 It had just the right amount of weirdness without any real baggage.

-And as luck would have it, the domain I was already using—lerp.it—had a perfect counterpart: lurp.it.
+And as luck would have it, the domain I was already using, lerp.it, had a perfect counterpart: lurp.it.
 That made the switch even smoother and kept the brand consistent online.

 A few friends weren’t sold on the new name.
 They liked “Lerp.”
 It sounded sharper, more technical and serious, and they didn't see a need for change.
 I totally get that.